Quantum Low-Density Parity-Check Codes: Background

 A linear binary code $C$ can be represented by a \emph{Tanner graph}.
 The Tanner graph is a bipartite graph where each side of the partition corresponds to the bits and checks, respectively.
 Bits are connected to the checks in which they appear, see Figure \ref{fig:hammingcode74tanner}.

-Analogously, a quantum CSS code can be described by a Tanner graph with three layers, representing $X$-checks, physical bits and $Z$-checks, see \cref{fig:shorcodetanner}.
+Analogously, a quantum CSS code can be described by a Tanner graph with three layers, representing $X$-checks, physical qubits and $Z$-checks, see \cref{fig:shorcodetanner}. {\change A check acts on the qubits incident in the Tanner graph.}

-The adjacency matrices between the layers are given by the parity check matrices $H_X$ and $H_Z,$ respectively.
+Accordingly, the incidence matrices between the layers are given by the parity check matrices $H_X$ and $H_Z,$ respectively.
 The commutativity constraint in \cref{eqn:CSS_commutativity_constraint} translates to the condition that the intersection of the neighborhoods of each $X$-check and $Z$-check contains an even number of physical qubits.